-How closely do your people identify and associate their own roles with your organizational purpose?
+How closely do your people identify and associate their own roles with your organisational purpose?

 Do your people really know what your corporate aims are, and if so do they see and agree with how they fit into the scheme?

-Sadly in many organizations the vast majority of staff do not understand the corporate aims, let alone see themselves as an integral part of the effort.
+Sadly in many organisations the vast majority of staff do not understand the corporate aims, let alone see themselves as an integral part of the effort.

 Strategy realisation will not happen without the people being an enthusiastic part of the effort.
 All to easy to say; another thing entirely to make happen.